 In the years that followed, Social Security was broadened to include survivor’s benefits, disability benefits, and health care benefits.

 The Social Security system provides a minimum “floor of protection” for retired workers, and for workers and their families who face a loss of income due to disability or the death of a family wage earner.

 Social Security payments are based on two underlying philosophies.
 First, the system is designed so that there is a clear link between how much a worker pays into the system and how much he or she will get in benefits.
 Basically, high wage earners get more, low wage earners get less.

 Our Social Security System has been a basic part of American life for 60 years.
-It has been changed frequently over the years to meet new needs of workers and beneficiaries.
-It will undoubtedly change in the future to meet the needs of 21st century workers and their beneficiaries.
+It has been changed frequently over the years to meet the new needs of workers and beneficiaries.
+It will undoubtedly change in the future to meet the needs of 21st-century workers and their beneficiaries.